-I believe that MAK has the best school community, and I am committed to fostering a culture of listening, trust, respect, and collaboration.
-I am confident we will achieve great things this year and beyond with our collective effort and dedication.
 I look forward to serving alongside you as we continue to support one another and make our school a place where everyone can thrive and grow.
 Let's go, Sharks!

-In Him, Daniel Kim, Ed.D.
+In Christ, Daniel Kim, Ed.D.
 Principal 校長

 MORRISON'S HISTORY